wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 3.9.1 =
+* Fixed issue that caused Wordfence security to not log 404's.
+* Made 404's more visible on the live traffic page.
+* Fixed panel width that was too narrow for WP 3.8 on live traffic and issues pages.
+* Report hack attempts to Wordfence Security scanning server for DDoS protection.
+* Remind admin if security alert email is blank and tour is closed.
+* Updated links to new Wordfence Security support website at support.wordfence.com.
+* Made Wordfence Security paid-users-only message a little more user friendly.

 = 3.8.9 =
-* Fix: Fixed issue that caused certain Wordfence login functions to not work.
+* Fix: Fixed issue that caused certain Wordfence Security login functions to not work.
 Was a PHP 5.4 vs older version incompatability issue.
 * Updated GeoIP location database to new version for country blocking.
-* Fix: Resolved issue that caused the Issues that Wordfence found to not be displayed in some cases.
+* Fix: Resolved issue that caused the Issues that Wordfence Security found to not be displayed in some cases.
-* Updated to WordPress 3.8 Compatability.
+* Updated Wordfence Security to WordPress 3.8 Compatability.

 = 3.8.8 =
 * Fix: We now truncate the wfHoover table after scans to save disk space on servers with huge numbers of URLs in files.
 * Fix: isStrongPasswd function was being called statically but not declared as static.
-* Fix: Improved error reporting when we can't connect to Wordfence API servers.
+* Fix: Improved error reporting when we can't connect to Wordfence Security API servers.
 * Fix: Fixed code that was causing an error log warning when we read the requested URL.
 * Fix: Disable and clear cellphone sign-in if you downgrade to free from paid to prevent lockouts.